mcjauregui72/FilmDatabase/README.md

 ![QuickDBD_Project3](graphics/QuickDBD_Project3.png)

 The first data frame created was the ‘genres_df’ data frame.
 First, ‘ids_names’ were defined as an empty set for the genre ids and names found in The Movie Database.
-This set liwas filled by looping through the ‘genres’ column of the ‘en_movies’ data frame (English-language films), and isolating ‘id’ and ‘name’ from each row.
+This set was filled by looping through the ‘genres’ column of the ‘en_movies’ data frame (English-language films), and isolating ‘id’ and ‘name’ from each row.
 The json.loads(row) method was used to parse the JSON string of ’id’ and ‘name’ data into a Python dictionary.
 This afforded access to the data as key-value pairs, with ‘id’ and ‘name’ containing the film genre id and film genre name.
 Next IDs were converted from strings to integers.

 Adding in the emojis for each ‘genre’ value required defining a dictionary of emojis, ‘emoji_dict’.
 From the items in ‘emoji_dict’, an ‘emoji_df’ dataframe was created to also included the genres’ ‘alias’.
 A left merge on ‘emoji_genres’ and ‘emoji_df’ on the column ‘genre allowed for populating the ‘emoji_genres’ dataframe. isLt comprehension was performed to apply the emoji.emojize() function to each emoji alias value and generate the emoji character from the alias language.
 Finally, the ‘emoji_genres’ dataframe was exported as a .csv file called 'emoji_genres.csv'